12:32 15 February 2012

 "Keep it Up" and Yorkshire Air Ambulance

-In 2012/2013 the players' training range will once again carry the name Yorkshire Air Ambulance.
-This is a unique charitable partnership where the Club will raise the profile of Yorkshire Air Ambulance as a charity and raise money for it in a campaign known as "Keep It Up".
+In 2013/2014 the players' training range will once again carry the name Yorkshire Air Ambulance.
+The Kit campaign is a unique charitable partnership where the Club will raise the profile of Yorkshire Air Ambulance as a charity and raise money for it as well as the HTAFC Academy.
 50p of every £1 raised goes to the Charity and 50p to the Huddersfield Town Football Club Academy.
-We have raised over £710,000 since the scheme's inception in 2009.
+We have raised over £800,000 since the scheme's inception in 2009.

 As part of the fundraising we are also promoting:

-Clothes and shoe recycling through a "Bag-it-up" campaign to collect old items
+Clothes and shoe recycling through a Bag-it-up campaign to collect un-needed items

 In addition, Huddersfield Town also supports many other local charities through this official requests process.